-3.3 Hypothesis testing
+4.2 Hypothesis testing

-To run all regression models, we employed the combined data method with both year and industry fixed effects.
+We employed the combined data method with year and industry fixed effects to run all regression models.
 To address issues related to heteroscedasticity, we applied the Generalized Least Squares (GLS) method with cross-sectional weights.
 To account for autocorrelation, we used White's correction factor.
 Additionally, we utilized the Variance Inflation Factor (VIF) to mitigate the impact of multicollinearity among explanatory variables.